Reibensp-Lucas/liver-disease-meta-analysis/README.md

 ### dataset colleciton and literature search
 dataset collection that resulted from the literature search can be found in [Microbiome-disease-association spreadsheet](https://docs.google.com/spreadsheets/d/1lqbHJrT2GXUAKYTmvlJhKC2kbS035wCi6HPpivI93AU/edit)
 In the _lines 106 - 140_, Green BioProject IDs represent data that was downloaded and profiled.
-Green metatadata columns represent files where metadata that allows the link to the case or control group of the study cohort is available (usually SRA Accession metadata, if not other specified) pubmed search script  and results can be found in folder **literature_search**.
+Green metatadata columns represent files where metadata that allows the link to the case or control group of the study cohort is available (usually SRA Accession metadata, if not other specified) pubmed search script  and results can be found under commit **literature_search**.

+### raw data after profiling
+ALl data can be found in `g/scb/zeller/reibensp/LD_meta_analysis/data` There are subfolders here:
+`../16S` contains